 I would so love to have a go at this and will let you know if I do.

-Gear like wetsuits, lifejackets etc are provided so you probably only need personal swimsuits and towels.
+Gear like wetsuits, lifejackets etc is provided so you probably only need personal swimsuits and towels.
 Oh, and if you wear contacts or glasses, take along some type of goggles.